Hamza12378/Email-Spam-Classifier-hmx/README.md

 # Email Spam Classifier by hmx

-Welcome to the "Email Spam Classifier" project repository!
+Welcome to the "Email Spam Classifier" project repository.
 This project focuses on utilizing machine learning to classify emails as either spam or non-spam based on a provided dataset.

 ## Contents
 ### Dataset:
 I provide a dataset containing email data, specifically labeled to indicate whether each email is spam or non-spam.
 This dataset serves as a crucial resource for training and evaluating machine learning models.